alesti/tinkering-tinkerbell/goofing-around.md

 to install it from docker and not from ubuntu repo, and `sudo apt-get install docker-compose-plugin`.

-Instead `docker compose up -d` i use `docker compose up &>/tmp/log` and tail the logfile to get a clue whats going on.
+Instead `docker compose up -d` i used `docker compose up &>/tmp/log` and tail the logfile to get a clue whats going on.

 It boots, and if i reset my 2nd node, it loads the LinuxKit preboot env, but: